 Social Media Marketing

 Interacting with consumers and potential customers across social media networks can help increase customer satisfaction and brand loyalty.
-Not surprisingly, social media has quickly become the backbone of multichannel initiatives and has helped continue conversations online that keep brands on the minds on potential customers.
+Not surprisingly, social media has quickly become the backbone of multichannel initiatives and has helped continue conversations online that keep brands in the minds of potential customers.
 By sending highly personalized and relevant social media messages through automation, marketers are able to collect responses and customer data from social media channels, which in turn helps improve communication and drive conversions.

 Fear of Missing Out (FOMO)

 Want to know what really drives conversions?
 Fear – or fear of missing out to be exact.
 As humans, we aggressively seek out information that could be deemed vital and get an uneasy feeling when we sense we’re missing out on something special.
 By showing how many other people are currently looking at this same product or have bought it recently, e-commerce sites are incorporating FOMO personalized messages as a way to convince customers that they need to make a purchase before leaving.
-These messages are often times brief and to the point, while requiring very little effort from a marketers’ standpoint.
+These messages are oftentimes brief and to the point, while requiring very little effort from a marketers’ standpoint.

 6 Personalized Marketing Statistics & Trends to Watch For